kenpower/TicTacToeRefactoring_Worksheet/readme.md

 **“Fuse Loops”** means combine two loops into one.
 Do so in small steps, in such a way that you maintain safety (keeps tests passing) as you do it.
 When is it safe to merge two loops?

+**Many refactorings are too complicated to perform or understand in a single step.
+The refactoring often becomes clearer if it is broken into multiple steps (test should still pass between steps)**

-One step along the way might be to assign a value to a temporary variable rather than return it right away.
+One step along the way to fuse loops might be to assign a value to a temporary variable rather than return it right away.
 You might have made the second loop look like this:

 ```